vpattar98/Coffee_Shop_Sales_Analysis/README.md

-## The Main Objective of this project is to analyze retail sales data to gain actionable insights that wiil enhance the performance of Coffee shop.
+## The Main Objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of Coffee shop.

    ## Steps Taken  :---